Across our Departments and Programs, BSOS faculty are at the cutting edge of inequality research.

 Disclaimer: The visualizations on this webpage are generated by BSOS Departmental websites, faculty bios, and linked curriculum vitae.
 The information is up to date as of Spring 2021.
 Full research agendas cannot be captured in the visualizations, so you should review the individual faculty members’ departmental bios or reach out to them to find out additional details about their work.

-Are you a BSOS tenure(d)-track or professional-track faculty member working on inequality research and missing from this page?
+Are you a full-time BSOS faculty member working on inequality research and missing from this page?
 Please click this link to let us know about your inequality work!
 We want to include you and updates will be incorporated each semester.

 Note: the visualizations below are best viewed on a computer or tablet, rather than a phone or other small mobile device.